SammitBathla/Modern_Landing_Ray-Ban_Animated_page/README.md

 **Description**

-This project is a modern and animated landing page showcasing Ray-Ban products.
+This project is a modern and animated landing page showcasing Ray-Ban brand.
 It aims to provide an engaging and visually appealing experience for users interested in Ray-Ban sunglasses.
-The page includes animations, sleek design elements, and showcases various Ray-Ban products.
+The page includes animations, sleek design elements, and showcases various Ray-Ban brand.

 **Features**